 - Consider the needs of the whole habitat.
 Preserving a threatened species' habitat is the best way to manage both the species and the environment in which it lives.

 - If you have Swift Parrot habitat on your land consider protection of habitat through a vegetation management agreement or conservation covenant.
-See the DPIPWE Private Land Conservation Program for more details.
+See the NRE Private Land Conservation Program for more details.

 Cutting or clearing trees or vegetation